WORTH A BUNDLE

 Welch proves indispensable to yet another ’60s caper flick.

-Above you see a promo poster for 大泥棒, or “Great Thief,” made for the 1968 Raquel Welch/Robert Wagner caper flick The Biggest Bundle of Them All.
+Above you see a promo poster for 大泥棒, or “master thief,” made for the 1968 Raquel Welch/Robert Wagner caper flick The Biggest Bundle of Them All.
 The U.S. poster was painted by master illustrator Robert McGinnis, but we decided to show you the Japanese art instead because it’s rare.
 There are two more Japanese promos below that are also rare.
 We’ll get to the McGinnis version later.
 In the film, Wagner and his henchmen kidnap an elderly Italian gangster played by Vittorio De Sica and hold him for ransom.
 Problem is he has no money.
 At first they don’t believe him, but when it finally becomes clear he’s broke, Wagner and Co. try to cut bait.
 But De Sica is terrified all Italy will find out he couldn’t pay his own ransom.
 His reputation would be ruined.
 So he convinces his kidnappers to join him in a swindle that will maintain his reputation, make him rich again, and earn the kidnappers more money than they ever imagined.
 De Sica becomes the boss of his own abductors.

 For a crime-comedy, it’s an ingenious premise, which makes it a shame it wasn’t original.
 Another movie with an almost identical plot called The Happening was in production at Columbia, and when the studio got wind of The Biggest Bundle of Them All it threatened to sue.
 Metro-Goldwyn-Mayer agreed to give Columbia a cut of Bundle’s profits and a legal bloodbath was avoided, but in the same way De Sica’s big caper doesn’t exactly play out perfectly, Bundle‘s profits didn’t blow the roof off MGM headquarters as planned.
 And no wonder.
 It wasn’t just the script that wasn’t original—the film falls into the same category as continental crime capers like Charade, To Catch a Thief, and Topkapi, and those make for crowded and treacherous cinematic waters.
 Bundle isn’t sophisticated enough, or exciting enough, or infused with enough sexual chemistry to compete with better films of its ilk.